Pate's Grammar School: Community

 The school competes in the Young Enterprise competition held amongst schools nationwide.
 The school was also named as one of the four winners of the annual BBC School's Question Time competition in 2009.
-During the 1970s the school were winners of the BBC radio show Top of the Form.

-Pate's is also involved with charity work and has a Charity Committee appointed each year; in 2007–2008, over £16,000 was raised.
-The school is situated in a deprived area of Cheltenham and under the headmaster Richard Kemp deprived students were encouraged to apply.

-The current headmaster is Russel Ellicott, who took over from Shaun Fenton in September 2012.
+The current headmaster is James Richardson, who took over from Russel Ellicot in September 2023.

 Developments

 The boys' school was established in 1586.
 The Gothic premises in the High Street were demolished in 1967 to make way for a concrete supermarket, at a time when many other historic buildings, which would now be listed and protected, were also lost.
 The school playing field existed quite remote from the school in Hesters Way, and a replacement school was built there, after the boundaries had been altered to make way for the Princess Elizabeth Way and Coronation Square council developments.
 The majority of pupils lived in more affluent areas on the opposite side of the town and needed to commute by public transport.
-The building was designed by architects, but its appearance was not popular, it had various impractical features, and developed structural problems.
-It was demolished in the 1990s and replaced by an adjacent new building.
-During this period the school somehow lost its nomenclature with Richard Pate, and his name instead became associated with the girls' school at Pittville.
+The building opened in 1965 and was designed by the architects Chamberlin, Powell & Bon, and featured innovative use of concrete and brick construction, a copper-clad dome over the library and a moat, but its striking appearance was not universally popular, frequently drawing comparisons with a prison.
+By the 1980s the concrete had developed significant structural problems.
+Following the merger with the girls grammar school in 1986, the school became multi-site for a time, utilising the former Monkscroft school buildings on a nearby site, predominantly for lower school pupils.
+The combination of the issues with running a split-site school, and the decaying condition of both buildings led to their replacement from 1994 with new buildings.
+During this period the school somehow lost its nomenclature with Richard Pate, becoming known instead as Cheltenham Grammar School, and Pate's name instead became associated with the girls' school at Pittville.

-The school raised funds in order to complete new fitness facilities.
-The £50,000 fitness suite was opened by Geoff Hurst in April 2010.
+The school converted from a voluntary aided school into an academy in November 2010.

 In summer 2012, Pate's Grammar completed the construction of a new refectory, costing £1.75 million.
 This also involved upgrading the school canteen to a cashless catering system operated by sQuid.
 It was opened by the Duke of Gloucester on 5 October 2012.
-Plans have been announced for a new sixth form block to be built and completed summer 2019.
+The new sixth form block was built and completed in summer 2019.

-In 2013, a new school block was opened named 'The George and Eve Tatam Block', after alumni who also sponsor higher level study at the Corpus Christi College of both Oxford and Cambridge.
+In 2013, a new school block was opened named 'The George and Eve Tatam Block', after alumni who also sponsor higher level study at both Corpus Christi, Oxford and Corpus Christi, Cambridge.

 In spring 2019, a new sixth form block opened following a grant received in 2017.
 The three-storey building comprises study spaces and IT facilities on the lower two floors, whilst the upper floor houses the senior library.
 The building links directly to the George and Eve Tatum Block next to which it is constructed.